ingo/ingo.github.io/_recipes/vanilla_poached_pears.md

 title: Vanilla Poached Pears
 ---

-Perfect for a light dessert.
 This delightful dessert recipe comes from the renowned chef, Alton Brown.
 The pears are gently poached in a vanilla-infused syrup, resulting in a dessert that's both sweet and light.
 Perfect for rounding off a meal.

 ### Ingredients